When the Time is Right,

 Subway by Disneyland Resort went from being the highest-performing Subway location in Orange County to the lowest.
 Hear from manager Rick about why it is so important to get the resort area of Anaheim reopened.

-There are 264,000 people out of work across Orange County.
-Countless businesses remain closed, some for good, and our cities see debt mounting by the millions every week.
+There are 142,000 people out of work across Orange County with more losing their jobs every day.
+Countless small businesses remain closed, some permanently, while local governments lose millions in tax revenue every week.

 Ready to Take Action?

 Our elected leaders need to hear your voice.
-You can help by clicking here to and sending this letter to Governor Newsom and the Orange County Board of Supervisors to move ahead, as quickly as possible, with the full, accelerated re-opening of Stage 3 business.
+You can help by clicking here too and sending this letter to Governor Newsom and the Orange County Board of Supervisors to move ahead, when the time is right, with the full accelerated re-opening of Stage 3 businesses